taranjitsinghb/OpenBB.jl/README.md

 * The code should be optimized as much as possible without harming the generality

 ## What is already here
-* A sequential Branch and Bound implementation for Mixed-Integer Quadratic Problems with linear constraints.
+* A concurrent Branch and Bound implementation for Mixed-Integer Quadratic Problems with linear constraints.
+* An integrated Python interface based on pyjulia (https://github.com/JuliaPy/pyjulia).
-* OSQP interface (https://osqp.org/) based on OSQP.jl (https://github.com/oxfordcontrol/OSQP.jl)
+* OSQP binding (https://osqp.org/) based on OSQP.jl (https://github.com/oxfordcontrol/OSQP.jl).
-* QPALM interface (https://github.com/Benny44/QPALM) based on QPALM.jl (https://github.com/kul-forbes/QPALM.jl).
+* QPALM binding (https://github.com/Benny44/QPALM) based on QPALM.jl (https://github.com/kul-forbes/QPALM.jl).
-* Gurobi (QP only) interface (http://www.gurobi.com/) based on Gurobi.jl (https://github.com/JuliaOpt/Gurobi.jl).
+* Gurobi (QP only) binding (http://www.gurobi.com/) based on Gurobi.jl (https://github.com/JuliaOpt/Gurobi.jl).

 The code allows you to easily define your custom priority rules for the selection of the next node to solve and the next variable to branch on.
 Moreover, it is very easy to define custom stopping criteria for Branch & Bound.
 Moreover, the whole code is subsolver-invariant and a new subsolver can be added by simply overloading the interface functions that the user can find in the "subsolvers_interfaces" folder.
 Finally, OpenBB provides a number of functions that allow safe constraints addition, problem expansion, bounds restrictions, etc..